9. Scaling#

 • Agency agreements impede scale.
 Currently, the slow speed of executing agency agreements—some may take upwards of one year to follow grant awards—significantly impedes the pace and scale of forest health implementation.
 The cost and speed of environmental compliance are similar issues, putting the brakes on project implementation.

 • NIMBY.
 Neighbors may oppose projects despite the need for biomass utilization, forest products, and mills.
-Alpenglow Timber, in late 2024, had a NIMBY challenge even though some of the project opponents were on biomass promotion projects or boards!
+For example, Alpenglow Timber in Truckee California, in late 2024, had a NIMBY challenge even though some of the project opponents were on biomass promotion projects or boards!

 • Project size ≠ need.
-Coordinating across multiple actors in a region is challenging but doable.
-Projects in the CNRA tracking look puny compared to the actual task of treating 1 million acres.
+Coordinating across multiple actors in a region can be particularly challenging and take a lot of time, time that some organizations do not have when starting new entitities.
+Projects in the California Wildfire Task Force tracking dashboard, for example, may look small compared to the actual goal of treating 1 million acres throughout the state.

 • One size doesn’t fit all.
 This makes for a conundrum that prevents scaling since every effort to scale requires bespoke changes in policy, funding, workforce, behavioral, and institutional change [Churches, 2023].
-Furthermore, some companies may be content to scale to a certain size then cease to grow, others may wish to grow further.
-This right size can be factored into planning by the organization’s board, but bottoms-up ownership of this growth also needs attention (not just top-down direction from the board).
+Furthermore, some companies may be content to scale to a certain size, others may wish to grow further.
+This right size can be factored into planning by the organization’s board, but bottoms-up ownership of this growth also needs attention, not just top-down direction from the board.

 • Effectiveness & scalability.
 Evidence of scaling effectiveness, readiness, and risk evaluation can be lacking in projects.
 The actual total impact is not dependent on scalability alone, it is the sum of effectivneness and scale [Pienkowski et al., 2024].